 Uneven progress towards developmental milestones for your two-year-old could be because they spent their days with his grandparents in a vocabulary-rich environment.
 These grandparents read to him a lot and had lots of verbal engagement throughout the day.
 However, that child may not have been given the opportunity to explore physical challenges independently.
 They may not have had many opportunities to climb at the playground.
 Another possibility is that the two-year-old’s mom could have had the same speech first then physical development pattern.

-As parents and educators, our job is to create environments for children to encourage exploring and engaging.
+As parents and educators, our job is to create environments for children to encourage exploring and engagement.
 Children need to access activities that promote achieving these milestones.
 If you have concerns about your child’s development, speak with your pediatrician or a child development expert who will advise you on the next steps.

 Little ones are constantly changing.
 Now that you know what to expect from your two-year-old toddler, get ready for a three-year-old.
 Before you know it, you will be learning even about more toddler development.